Rush hour traffic jam on I-95, Miami. Photo: B137 (2012). CC BY-SA 4.0.

 How It Manifests

-Plan for Rebound.
+Plan for rebound.
 When optimizing, assume consumption will increase, not decrease.

 - Bad Planning: “This optimization will reduce our costs by 50%”